parsashunm/Gallery/README.md

-for any deploy toy must use this commands: makemigrations / migrate / runserver /
+for any deploy you must use this commands: python manage.py makemigrations python manage.py migrate python manage.py runserver

-but if this is your first time you have to use: initialsetup / createsuperuser / \n before runserver
+but if this is your first time you have to use: python manage.py initialsetup python manage.py createsuperuser before runserver